Ruud Krol: International

 Internationally, Krol made his debut for the Netherlands in 1969 against England, retiring from international football in 1983.
 He was a crucial component in the Total Football side of the 1970s.
 A versatile defender, he could play in any position along the back four or midfield.
 In the 1974 FIFA World Cup, in which the Netherlands reached the final, Krol primarily played at left-back.
-He created Cruijff's goal against Brazil and scored a 25-yard screamer against Argentina.
+He created Cruyff's goal against Brazil and scored a 25-yard screamer against Argentina.

 Krol was part of the Dutch squad that participated in the 1976 European Championship; the team finished in third place.

-By the time the 1978 FIFA World Cup came about, Krol had switched to playing as a sweeper and had earned the captain's armband after the retirement of Cruijff.
+By the time the 1978 FIFA World Cup came about, Krol had switched to playing as a sweeper and had earned the captain's armband after the retirement of Cruyff.
 The Dutch team lost the World Cup final for a second time in a row.

 Krol played for the Netherlands as captain at the 1980 European Championship, where the team didn't overcome the first round.
-He played for part of the qualifying for 1984 European Championship, and played his last match as international in 1983.
+He played for part of the qualifying for 1982 FIFA World Cup and for 1984 European Championship, and played his last match as international in 1983.

-With 83 international games, he was the most capped Dutch player until Aron Winter surpassed him during UEFA Euro 2000.
+With 83 international games, he was the most capped Dutch player when he quit, until Aron Winter surpassed him during UEFA Euro 2000.
+In the 83 matches for the Netherlands, Krol captained the Dutch team 45 times, third most behind Virgil van Dijk and Frank de Boer.